ome-zarr-models/ome-zarr-models-py/docs/index.md

 This package is designed with the following guiding principles:

-- Strict adherence to the OME-zarr specification
+- Strict adherence to the OME-zarr specification, with the goal of being a reference implementation
 - A usable set of Python classes for reading and writing and interacting with OME-zarr metadata
 - A separate object for each version of the OME-zarr specification
 - Array reading and writing operations are out of scope